Click on the image to download a high-resolution version with labels for craters near the terminator.

 The word comes from the Latin for "balance scale" (as does the name of the zodiac constellation Libra) and refers to the way such a scale tips up and down on alternating sides.
 The sub-Earth point gives the amount of libration in longitude and latitude.
 The sub-Earth point is also the apparent center of the Moon's disk and the location on the Moon where the Earth is directly overhead.

 The Moon is subject to other motions as well.
 It appears to roll back and forth around the sub-Earth point.
 The roll angle is given by the position angle of the axis, which is the angle of the Moon's north pole relative to celestial north.
 The Moon also approaches and recedes from us, appearing to grow and shrink.
-The two extremes, called perigee (near) and apogee (far), differ by more than 10%.
+The two extremes, called perigee (near) and apogee (far), differ by about 14%.

 The most noticed monthly variation in the Moon's appearance is the cycle of phases, caused by the changing angle of the Sun as the Moon orbits the Earth.
 The cycle begins with the waxing (growing) crescent Moon visible in the west just after sunset.
 By first quarter, the Moon is high in the sky at sunset and sets around midnight.
 The full Moon rises at sunset and is high in the sky at midnight.
 The third quarter Moon is often surprisingly conspicuous in the daylit western sky long after sunrise.

-Celestial south is up in these images, corresponding to the view from the southern hemisphere.
-The descriptions of the print resolution stills also assume a southern hemisphere orientation.
-(There is also a north-up version of this page.)
+Celestial north is up in these images, corresponding to the view from the northern hemisphere.
+The descriptions of the print resolution stills also assume a northern hemisphere orientation.
+(There is also a south-up version of this page.)